Abhinaenae/abhi-homelab/README.md

 ## Overview

 This homelab currently consists of solely an old desktop computer.
 It is now being used as a lab environment for me to learn hands-on skills in virtualization, containers, and networking.
+Current Features
+  - Media Server with Jellyfin
+  - Landing Page with K8s and Docker
+  - Email Automation for system information

+Features are all documented in the scripts folder.

 ## Hardware